 Surf fishing Equipment And Baits

 Surfcasting is usually done with long rods.
-A surf fishing rodOpens in a new tab. may range from 9 to 15 feet long and include a spinning reel of 20-lb to 25-lb line.
+A surf fishing rod may range from 9 to 15 feet long and include a spinning reel of 20-lb to 25-lb line.

 Terminal tackle options include leaders somewhat stronger than your mainline and lead sinkers up to six ounces.